"Explosions tear up both your cover and the enemy's and you don't have the super homing x-ray vision bestowed by the NPC gods."

 - Also, after getting a certain level of karma (either good or bad) you get hitmen sent after you.
 The first encounter is a scripted encounter that comes after you exit a metro station some time after attaining the required karma level.
 And they will find you.
 It doesn't matter if you're wearing the Chinese Stealth Suit at that moment, they'll walk right up to you and tell you they're going to kill you.

-- A minor example in Fallout: New Vegas: using silenced weapons in hiding can let you get away with killing people, but killing certain high-ranking NPCs (generally major faction leaders like Caesar, or Pacer from the Kings) will always earn you infamy and make members of that faction or town hostile.
+- A minor example in Fallout: New Vegas: using silenced weapons in hiding can let you get away with killing people, but killing certain high-ranking NPCs will always earn you infamy and make members of that faction or town hostile.
+In the case of the NCR and Legion, killing one of their leaders will cause them to declare you a terrorist and become permanently hostile.
 Although the trope is in play with gameplay, it makes sense from a story perspective, as those characters are well guarded, so the player character is the only one with the opportunity and motive to kill them in the course of the game.
 The two major factions also send hitmen after you in scripted encounters ("The Caesar has marked you for death, ready yourself for battle!"); like Fallout 3, they always track you down once you enter their patrol areas, even if you are in Sneak mode.

 - Inexplicably, the member of the Boomers using the artillery cannon can always tell where you are even if you're in hiding and using a Stealth Boy.